sidewalkfox/Species-Finder/README.md

 # species-finder
 ### Features
-- Analyzes and reads audio files to attempt to find species.
+- Analyzes audio files to infer a species.
 - Audio playback.

 **To install**